-

 Digital Therapeutics or DTx is one of the latest buzzwords in the digital health ecosystem.

 DTx deliver evidence-based therapeutic interventions that are driven by high-quality software programmes to prevent, manage, or treat a medical disorder or disease.
-They are used independently or in concert with medications, devices, or other therapies to optimise patient care and health outcomes and build on PM utilising a variety of techniques.
+They are used independently or in concert with medications, devices, or other therapies to optimise patient care and health outcomes.

-Other areas of development are chronic pain management, oncology support programmes, substance misuse interventions, lifestyle changes including health coaching, meditation and health behaviours such as exercise and diet.
+Chronic pain management, oncology support programmes, substance misuse interventions and lifestyle changes including health coaching, meditation and health behaviours such as exercise and diet all feature in our technological world.

 SMART devices